 When testing a Class I appliance the voltage is applied between both live conductors (phase and neutral) and the protective conductor (earth).
 When testing a Class II appliance, the test voltage is applied between both live conductors (phase and neutral) and a test probe.
 The test probe should be applied to any exposed metal parts of the enclosure where conductive material may have accumulated.
 Multiple tests may be required.
 Modern portable appliance testers produce a test voltage which is current limited.
 The voltage is not dangerous but could be uncomfortable.
 Appliances should not be touched during an insulation test.

-This may not be suitable for certain types of appliance.
-In case of equipment fitted with mains filters, voltage limiting devices or surge protection it may not be possible to obtain a satisfactory insulation resistance measurement with 500V DC test voltage.
-IT equipment which does not comply with BS EN 60950 may be damaged by the 500V DC test voltage.
+The insulation resistance test may not be suitable for certain types of equipment.
+In case of equipment fitted with mains filters. voltage limiting devices or surge protection it may not be possible to obtain a satisfactory measurement with a 500V DC test voltage.
+Equipment with sensitive circuits could be damaged by the 500V test.
+If in any doubt consult the manufacturer of the equipment prior to testing or perform an alternative test.

-An alternative/substitute leakage, an insulation resistance test at a reduced test voltage such as 250V DC or a protective conductor/touch current measurement may be more appropriate.
+An alternative/substitute leakage, an insulation resistance test at a reduced test voltage such as 250V DC or a protective conductor/ touch current measurement may be more appropriate.